cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 Generate Cloudflare error pages from issues sent from the origin server.

-When on, error pages will trigger for issues from the origin
+When on, error pages will trigger for issues from the origin.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/ruleset#origin_error_page_passthru Ruleset#origin_error_page_passthru}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.6.0/docs/resources/ruleset#origin_error_page_passthru Ruleset#origin_error_page_passthru}

 ---